aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/01 - Identifiers.md

      </structure>
  </PSCID>
  ```
-  > Example PSCID generated: A1
+  > Example PSCID accepted: A1

 3. ***random*** generates PSCIDs with a random numerical value for each new participant registered.